dougeby/IntuneDocs/intune-user-help/send-errors-to-your-it-admin-ios.md

 ROBOTS:
 #audience:
 #ms.devlang:
-ms.reviewer: esmich
+ms.reviewer: priyar
 ms.suite: ems
 #ms.tgt_pltfrm:
 ms.custom: intune-enduser

 ---

-# Send errors to your IT admin
+# Send errors to your IT admin for issues with your Windows 10 device

-If you get errors on your iOS device while using the Company Portal app, you can send information to help your IT admin troubleshoot the problem.
+If you get errors on your Windows 10 device while using the Company Portal app, you can send information to help your IT admin troubleshoot the problem.
 You can send error information in different ways:

 -   On error alert messages, tap **Report**.